nomo-app/nomo-webon-cli/README.md

 Options:
   -v, --version     output the version number
 Commands:
-  build <assetDir>                 Build a WebOn archive deploy <archive> <deployTarget>  Deploy a WebOn archive init <publicDir>                 Create a cli-config and/or a manifest. bumpVersion <manifest>           Increases the version of a WebOn.
+  deploy <assetDir> <deployTarget>       Deploy a WebOn as a regular website build <assetDir>                       Build a WebOn into a tar.gz deploy <nomo.tar.gz> <deployTarget>    Deploy a WebOn as a tar.gz init <publicDir>                       Create a cli-config and/or a manifest bumpVersion <manifest>                 Increases the version of a WebOn
 ```